Search Shortcut cmd + k | ctrl + k

 ltrim(string) Removes any spaces from the left side of the string.

-md5(value) Returns the MD5 hash of the value.
+md5(string) Returns the MD5 hash of the string as a VARCHAR.

 nfc_normalize(string) Convert string to Unicode NFC normalized string.
 Useful for comparisons and ordering if text data is mixed between NFC normalized and not.